Sphenomorphus maindroni

+Description

-The size of this specie is small, and the snout–vent length is between 24 and 59 mm; tail varies from nearly oval to square in cross-section.
+The snout-to-vent length (SVL) is 24–59 mm.
+The tail varies from nearly oval to square in cross-section.

 Etymology

 The specific name, maindroni, is in honor of French naturalist Maurice Maindron.

 Geographic range

-S. maindroni is found in the Admiralty Islands, New Britain, and New Guinea.
+Sphenomorphus maindroni is found in the Admiralty Islands, New Britain, and New Guinea.

+Habitat

+The preferred natural habitat of Sphenomorphus maindroni is forest, at altitudes from sea level to 500 m.